- Academic Affairs

 What can we do about it?
 How can we save energy and money?

-Here are a few simple actions you can take to keep your home warm and save heat and energy without spending much money:
+Here are simple actions you can take to keep your home warm and save heat and energy without spending much money:

 1. Find and seal leaks